brimdata/super/book/src/formats/model.md

 The _null_ type is a primitive type representing only a `null` value.
 A `null` value can have any type.

-{{% tip "Note" %}}

-`time` values correspond to 64-bit epoch nanoseconds and thus not every valid RFC 3339 date and time string represents a valid time.
+> `time` values correspond to 64-bit epoch nanoseconds and thus
+> not every valid RFC 3339 date and time string represents a valid time.
-In addition, nanosecond epoch times overflow on April 11, 2262.
+> In addition, nanosecond epoch times overflow on April 11, 2262.
-For the world of 2262, a new epoch can be created well in advance and the old time epoch and new time epoch can live side by side with the old using a [named type](#3-named-type) for the new epoch time referring to the old `time`.
+> For the world of 2262, a new epoch can be created well in advance
+> and the old time epoch and new time epoch can live side by side with
+> the old using a [named type](#3-named-type) for the new epoch time referring to the old `time`.
+>
-An app that wants more than 64 bits of timestamp precision can always use a named type of a `bytes` type and do its own conversions to and from the corresponding bytes values.
-A time with a local time zone can be represented as a record of a `time` field and a zone field.
+> An app that wants more than 64 bits of timestamp precision can always use
+> a named type of a `bytes` type and do its own conversions to and from the

-{{% /tip %}}
+> corresponding bytes values.
+A time with a local time zone can be represented
+> as a record of a `time` field and a zone field.

 ### 2. Complex Types